amaan784/agentic-music-recommender/README.md

 # SoundScout AI

-> An end-to-end agentic RAG system that retrieves from 114K real Spotify tracks, orchestrates a multi-step recommendation pipeline with LangGraph, detects and corrects for popularity and genre bias, and self-critiques its own outputs with confidence scoring, all with full observability logging.
+An end-to-end agentic RAG system that retrieves from 114K real Spotify tracks, orchestrates a multi-step recommendation pipeline with LangGraph, detects and corrects for popularity and genre bias, and self-critiques its own outputs with confidence scoring, all with full observability logging.

+## Base Project

+This project extends the [Music Recommender Simulation](https://github.com/amaan784/ai110-module3show-musicrecommendersimulation-starter) from Module 3.
+That starter project was a small content-based recommender with a hardcoded scoring rule (genre match +2, mood match +1, energy similarity bonus), a tiny CSV catalog of about 20 songs, and a few basic pytest tests.
+It had no retrieval, no agent loop, no bias detection, and no LLM integration.

+SoundScout AI replaces every component: the small catalog becomes 114K real Spotify tracks in a ChromaDB vector store, the hardcoded scoring becomes cosine similarity over 9 audio features, and the single-pass pipeline becomes a LangGraph agent with conditional self-revision, bias detection, confidence scoring, and LLM-powered critique.

 ## Architecture

+See the full diagram with data flow and testing coverage in [assets/architecture.md](assets/architecture.md).

 ```
 STREAMLIT UI -> LANGGRAPH AGENT -> DATA LAYER
                   |
                   |-- Parse Input
                   |-- Build Query
-                  |-- Retrieve (RAG / ChromaDB)
+                  |-- Retrieve (RAG / ChromaDB, 30 candidates)
-                  |-- Apply Guardrails
+                  |-- Apply Guardrails (4 filters)
-                  |-- Score Candidates
+                  |-- Score Candidates (cosine similarity, top 10)
-                  |-- Bias Detection
+                  |-- Bias Detection (5 checks against catalog)
-                  |-- Confidence Scoring
+                  |-- Confidence Scoring (4 weighted signals)
-                  |-- LLM Critique
+                  |-- LLM Critique (or rule-based fallback)
                   |-- [Conditional] Revise & Re-retrieve (max 3 loops)
                   |-- Finalize with Explanations
 ```

+The user submits preferences through the Streamlit sidebar.
+The LangGraph agent runs 10 nodes in sequence, with a conditional loop between critique and retrieval.
+Each node logs its inputs, outputs, and duration.
+The final output includes ranked recommendations with per-song explanations, a bias report, evaluation metrics, and the full decision trace.

 ## Tech Stack